Skip to Content

 Fairmont Mountain View room

-The hotel has several restaurants, but its Lakeview Lounge offers incredible views of Lake Louise and Victoria Glacier.
-At the Fairview Restaurant, guests can enjoy the classic afternoon tea, complete with scones and clotted cream, while savoring the views of the lake.
+The hotel has several restaurants.
+The Lakeview Lounge offers stunning views of Lake Louise and Victoria Glacier, while the Fairview Restaurant serves afternoon tea with scones and clotted cream.

 Lakeview Lounge with amazing views